-I taught a seminar-style course for doctoral students on critiquing research.
+I teach a seminar-style course for doctoral students on critiquing research.
 We discussed theoretical frameworks, methods, and designs.
 The students completed 5 major assignments to develop their professional skills related to conducting research and being a scholar.

 I taught Engineering Psychology for undergrads.
 Because Engineering Psychology is an applied field, I designed the course to be project-based.
 Students have 4 small projects to complete throughout the semester, which comprised the bulk of students’ grades.

 I taught a large section of Research Methods for undergrads.
 About 75% of my students were computer science majors, and the other 25% are psychology majors.
 I lead an instructional team that comprises me, 2 lab instructors, and 2 teaching assistants.
 I developed all components of the course and worked with the lab instructors to guide development of the lab.